floriankammermann/kubernetes-networkpolicy/README.md

 ## add pod with different label

 1. `kubectl run busybox99 --rm -ti --namespace=team0 --labels="team=team99" --image=busybox /bin/sh`
-    1. the jenkins of team0 is reachable from this container, which shouldn't be the case.
+    1. the jenkins of team0 is reachable from this container with the command `wget <internal IP>:8080`, which shouldn't be the case.